Brad Chase

 A two-year study published in January 1995, involved 245 patients with an average age of 73, who were administered with regular exercise.
 The results showed a significant improvement in leg edema

-If you are pregnant and have swelling in ankles or legs, performing leg exercise in water may help in reducing the edema symptoms.
+If you are pregnant and have swelling in your ankles or legs, performing leg exercise in water may help in reducing the edema symptoms.

 In the "American Family Physician" journal, Dr. Linda French mentions a study that showed a positive reduction in leg edema of otherwise healthy pregnant women after leg exercise in water.

-Exercises for Leg Edema:
+Exercises for Leg Edema

 The Ohio State University Medical Center recommends relieving leg edema through the elevated resting technique.